wihi-labs/WHIP/0001-wihi-improvement-proposals.md

 1. The champion creates a WHIP by creating a markdown document that coheres to the above mentioned structure and by creating a pull request for this document to the WHIP repository on github
 2. A moderator accepts the pull request and creates a corresponding "issue"
 2. The moderator shares with others the document via the “WHIP” channel in discord as a thread.
-3. Official Comments *in writing* of the WHIP which must be adressed by the author will be performed via the corresponding "issue" on github
+3. Official Comments *in writing* of the WHIP which must be dressed by the author will be performed via the corresponding "issue" on github
 4. The champions are responsible for obtaining support of the WHIP (e.g. via community calls, discussions on discord in the whip's thread, etc.)
 5. A WHIP is decided on as follows
     1. The champion informs the core team that the WHIP is ready to be decided on by stating this clearly in the WHIP’s thread in the WHIP channel on discord.
 In the notification, the champion must